pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1761 Depth Level in a Tree

+Today I learned how to know the know the depth level of a binary tree using BFS.
+I solved three problems related with binary trees using BFS, I needed to remember how the BFS algorithm works, and how implement them with Java.
+I continue having problems to solve medium leetcode problems, and also easy problems. for Java today I learned how to create a binary executable from a java JAR file, it's amazing how GraalVM can create binary executables from Java code.

 ### Day 1760 Overlaping Problems

 Today I have been working on solving LeetCode questions related with Overlaps.
 I learned a new math concept Interval Coverage, this types of problems.
 I solved one problem related with timestamps, how do you know if within an array of intervals, two intervals have a conflict, normally we need to use greedy approach and consider edge cases to solve these type of problems.